SveSop/kernel_cybmod/README.md

 **This config has default CacULE scheduler and CONFIG_HZ=1000 + NO_HZ_IDLE + Futex2**
 **Also see [https://github.com/hamadmarri/cacule-cpu-scheduler](https://github.com/hamadmarri/cacule-cpu-scheduler) for scheduler info**

+**Winesync is a custom "Fast Synchronization" patchset for wine replacing Esync(staging) and Fsync.
+Requires patched wine!**
 **Futex2 usage requires a patched wine/proton version!
 Default proton will use fsync**
 **OBS!
 If using nVidia proprietary driver you need 455.45.01 (or newer), or 455.46.02 (or newer vulkan beta)**